PAX (event): Expansion to more cities

 The first international event was PAX Australia, first held at the Melbourne Showgrounds.
 The following year, it moved to the Melbourne Convention and Exhibition Centre, where it remains.

 The first PAX South was held in San Antonio, Texas, at the Henry B. Gonzalez Convention Center on January 23–25, 2015.
 It set a PAX record for highest attendance for an inaugural year.
 But the event saw little growth in later years, and was cancelled in October 2021.

 Specialty events

 From 2011 until 2020, Penny Arcade held PAX Dev, an annual event meant to allow the game developer community to "speak freely and focus entirely on their trade".
 Unlike other game-developer events like GDC, PAX Dev did not allow press.
 750 people attended in 2011.

 At PAX South 2017, Penny Arcade and ReedPop announced that a new event type, PAX Unplugged, would be held on November 17–19, 2017, at the Pennsylvania Convention Center.
 The event focused on tabletop games, a type that was only incidental in other PAXes.

+During PAX West 2026, a return to Texas was announced with a second iteration of PAX Unplugged to be held in Houston at the George R. Brown Convention Center on June 25–27, 2027.